 Residents and fellows of the Emory Department of Urology benefit from exposure to the vast and diverse patient populations distributed among the following clinical sites.
 Our clinical programs are presided over by eminent faculty, propelled by progressive treatment technologies, and are often high volume referral services ranked in the upper tiers of their particular specialties.

-An adult, tertiary/quaternary care facility, Emory University Hospital (EUH) has 605 licensed beds.
-A 450,000-square foot addition to EUH opened in 2017, and increased the total licensed beds by 128 to 733 total beds.
-Staffed by 1,374 Emory School of Medicine faculty physicians, EUH includes 93 ICU beds and a Serious Communicable Diseases Unit where the first Ebola patients in the U.S. were treated.
-Patients in fiscal year 2016: 22,654 admissions and 166,748 outpatient service visits.
+An adult, tertiary/quaternary care facility, Emory University Hospital (EUH) has 773 licensed beds.
+Staffed by 1,459 Emory School of Medicine faculty physicians, EUH includes 120 ICU beds and a Serious Communicable Diseases Unit where the first Ebola patients in the U.S. were treated.
+Patients in fiscal year 2017: 22,842 admissions and 185,876 outpatient service visits.

 An acute care facility in the north metro area, Emory Saint Joseph's Hospital (ESJH) has 410 beds.
-It has 435 Emory medical faculty physicians, 548 private practice physicians, and 23 Emory Specialty Associate physicians.
-The hospital is noted for cancer, neurologic, vascular, gastrointestinal, respiratory, and orthopaedic care.
-ESJH is a "Magnet" hospital, recognized for its nursing excellence by the American Nurses Credentialing Center.
+It has 486 Emory medical faculty physicians, 526 private practice physicians, and 15 Emory Specialty Associate physicians.
+Noted especially for cardiac care, ESJH provides training to physicians from around the world in robotic surgery for valve repair and is a primary location for cardiac rehab.
+The hospital is noted also for cancer, neurologic, vascular, gastrointestinal, respiratory, and orthopaedic care and is ranked among the top 25 hospitals nationally for joint replacement by the Centers for Medicare and Medicaid Services.
+ESJH has 62 ICU beds and is a "Magnet" hospital, recognized for its nursing excellence by the American Nurses Credentialing Center.

 ESJH was the first hospital in Georgia to acquire daVinci robots.
 Robotic urology procedures routinely performed at the hospital include prostatectomy, partial nephrectomy, pyeloplasty, ureteral reimplantation, nephrouretectomy, robot-assisted laparoscopic retroperitoneal lymph node dissection, and retroperitoneal mass excisions.